ADZIT7/mathmusic/README.md

 # mathmusic
-Made with deez nu using python
+Made by Algor, ADZIT, and Nick using python
 To import libraries go to terminal and type: pip install matplotlib pip install mingus